 What is the state of development in your jurisdiction with regard to the use of ‘smart’ contracts (ie, blockchain based) for (re)insurance purposes?
 Are any other types of financial technology commonly used in the conclusion of (re)insurance contracts?

-In this context and pending publication of an official blockchain strategy, the MFSA has shown itself to be amenable to financial technology (fintech) innovation and has adopted a proactive approach towards the implementation of this type of technology.
-The authority has demonstrated its willingness to understand proposed applications of the technology and encouraged the development of fintech products.
+In this context the Malta Financial Services Authority (MFSA) has shown itself to be amenable to financial technology (fintech) innovation and has adopted a proactive approach towards the implementation of this type of technology.
+The MFSA has demonstrated its willingness to understand proposed applications of the technology and encouraged the development of fintech products.

 What rules and procedures govern breach of contract (for both (re)insurer and insured)?

 In the event of a breach of contract, the remedy available will depend on the breach sustained, as well as on who the perpetrator and injured party are.

 Insurer If the insurer breaches a contract, the insured may proceed against the insurer for such breach and seek either the performance of the obligation in question or payment of damages resulting from non-performance of the obligation.